fyphostDEV/WHMCS-Custom-Affiliate-Redirection/README.md

 # WHMCS-Custom-Affiliate-Redirection
-use this aff.php for Custom whmcs affiliate Redirection.
+Use this aff.php file for custom WHMCS affiliate redirection.
+Code by FYPHost.com
+Email: admin@fyphost.com